JuliaLang/julia/doc/src/manual/performance-tips.md

 For all practical purposes, such objects behave identically to those of `MyStillAmbiguousType`.

-It's quite instructive to compare the sheer amount code generated for a simple function
+It's quite instructive to compare the sheer amount of code generated for a simple function

 ```julia
 func(m::MyType) = m.a+1